Relating Polar Bears Killed, Human Presence, and Ice Conditions in Svalbard 1987 – 2019

 Keywords

-human wildife conflict, Polar bear (Ursus maritimus), sea ice, Wildlife management, Arctic tourism, inreview
+human wildife conflict, Polar bear (Ursus maritimus), sea ice, Wildlife management, Arctic tourism

 Abstract